 Hedge Funds of Funds and many funds of funds are private investment vehicles restricted to certain qualified private and institutional investors.
 They are often speculative and include a high degree of risk.
 Investors can lose all or a substantial amount of their investment.
 They may be highly illiquid, can engage in leverage and other speculative practices that may increase volatility and the risk of loss, and may be subject to large investment minimums and initial lockups.
 They involve complex tax structures, tax-inefficient investing and delays in distributing important tax information.
-Categorically, hedge funds and funds of funds have higher fees and expenses than traditional investments, and such fees and expenses can lower the returns achieved by investors.
+Categorically, hedge funds of funds have higher fees and expenses than traditional investments, and such fees and expenses can lower the returns achieved by investors.
 Funds of funds have an additional layer of fees over and above hedge fund fees that will offset returns.
 An investment in an exchange-traded fund involves risks similar to those of investing in a broadly based portfolio of equity securities traded on an exchange in the relevant securities market, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in stock and bond prices.
-An investment in a target date portfolio is subject to the risks attendant to the underlying funds in which it invests, in these portfolios the funds are the Consulting Group Capital Market funds.
-A target date portfolio is geared to investors who will retire and/or require income at an approximate year.
-The portfolio as the target date draws closer .
-An investment in the target date portfolio is not guaranteed at any time, including, before or after the target date is reached.
+An investment in a target date portfolio is subject to the risks attendant to the underlying funds in which it invests, in these portfolio is geared to investors who will retire and/or require income at an approximate year.
+The portfolio is managed to meet the investor's goals by the pre-established year or "target date portfolio is not guaranteed at any time, including, before or after the target date is reached.
 Managed futures investments are speculative, involve a high degree of risk, use significant leverage, are generally illiquid, have substantial charges, subject investors to conflicts of interest, and are appropriate only for the risk capital portion of an investor's portfolio.
-Managed futures investments are complex an
+Managed futures investments are speculative investors, the appropriate for all investors.